Quantum recurrences and the arithmetic of Floquet dynamics: Summary and Discussion

 \section{Summary and Discussion}

-Previous studies have examined the Poincaré recurrence theorem in quantum systems, where recurrence is understood as the ability of a dynamical state to return close to its initial state, as measured by a suitable distance norm on the Hilbert space.
-In non-integrable systems, recurrence times typically scale doubly exponentially with system size, and exponentially in integrable ones \cite{venuti_2015_the}.
-In this work, we focus on state-independent exact recurrences and present a method for identifying them.
-We use arithmetic techniques to study exact recurrences in Floquet models, where the structure of the Floquet unitary naturally lends itself to number-theoretic analysis.
-Our approach relies on the algebraic properties of the entries of the Floquet unitary over one time period.
-Rather than requiring explicit expressions for these entries, we only need to understand how they are generated—that is, to identify the field to which they belong.
-A key observation is that the structure of the solution depends on the dimension of the system, encapsulated in the condition that $\phi(n)$ divides $[K:\mathbb{Q}]d!$ where $d$ is the dimension of the system.
-In the classical limit, where $j \to \infty$ (thus $d=2j+1 \to \infty$), this upper bound on possible periodicities diverges.
-However, this does not contradict the Poincaré recurrence theorem, which addresses approximate recurrences, whereas our method is designed to detect exact periodicity (up to a global phase).
+Previous studies have examined the Poincaré recurrence theorem in quantum systems, where recurrence is understood as the ability of a state to return close to its initial state, as measured by a suitable distance on Hilbert space.
+In non-integrable systems, recurrence times typically scale doubly exponentially with the system size, and exponentially in integrable ones \cite{venuti_2015_the}.
+In this work, we focused on exact, state-independent recurrences and presented a method for identifying them based on an arithmetic and number-theoretic study of Floquet unitaries.
+Rather than requiring explicit expressions for the corresponding matrix elements, we only needed to identify the number field to which they belong.
+A key observation is that the structure of the solution depends on the dimension $d$ of the system, encapsulated in the condition that $\phi(n)$ divides $[K:\mathbb{Q}]d!$.
+In models where increasing $d$ corresponds to a classical limit, this upper bound on possible recurrence times diverges.
+However, this does not contradict the quantum Poincaré recurrence theorem, which addresses approximate and state-dependent recurrences.